Ripley6811/EvoGyre/README.md

 (Map motion coordinates do not correspond well to image size).

 #### Image assets
 Spaceship graphics provided by [Udacity](www.udacity.com).
-Planets created by JWJ in Photoshop.
+Planets and HUD text created by JWJ in
+Photoshop.
 Other special effects designed by JWJ in LibGDX.